sagara-gunathunga/hl7-wso2-integration-samples/README.md

 * **Passthrough HL7-ER7 messages over MLLP protocol using HL7 inbound endpoint.**

-* **Convert HL7 2.3 message format in to HL7 2.4 format and deliver to a destination **
+* **Convert HL7 2.3 message format in to HL7 2.4 format and deliver to a destination.**